 I’m somewhat of an empath, where I have a difficult time letting go of emotions.
 I tend to worry about others and, if I’m not careful, those feelings start to build up.

 Combine that with being a goal-setting, list checker who moves on to the next project without taking much of a breather, and it can be draining.
-I have been that way most of my life and talked about it in this post.
+I have been that way most of my life and talked about it after our main floor renovation.

 On one side, it has allowed me to accomplish and experience more than I ever dreamed possible.
 But, over time, that kind of pressure has taken a toll.